cs1302uga/cs1302-hw-savable/README.md

-   names of the abstract methods declared in the interface -- the classes that implement `Savable` are contractually obligated to provide implementations (i.e., method definitions with bodies) for all of its abstract methods.
+   names of the abstract methods declared in the interface -- the classes that implement `Savable` are contractually obligated to provide implementations (i.e., method definitions with bodies) for all of those abstract methods.

 1. The `GameProgress` class already properly implements the `Savable` interface.
 For this step, rearrange what is on your screen so that